Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 - This season, he's put up 15.9% of the Heat's attempted field goals, as he's averaging 14.9 per contest.

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Adebayo's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Knicks are 12th in the NBA, allowing 113.1 points per game.
+- Giving up 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA defensively.

-- The Knicks concede 42 rebounds per game, ranking seventh in the league.
+- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.

-- The Knicks are the 13th-ranked team in the NBA, giving up 25.1 assists per game.
+- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.

 Bam Adebayo vs. the Knicks